apache/shardingsphere/README.md

 # Overview

-Sharding-JDBC is a JDBC extension, provides distributed features such as sharding, read/write splitting and flexible transaction.
+Sharding-JDBC is a JDBC extension, provides distributed features such as sharding, read/write splitting and BASE transaction.

 # Features